Treaty of Turin (1860): Plebiscite

-In March 1860, however, as Piedmont was in the process of annexing Emilia and Tuscany, Napoleon III agreed to sanction Piedmont's Italian acquisitions in exchange for Nice and Savoy.
+In March 1860, as Piedmont was in the process of annexing Emilia and Tuscany, Napoleon III agreed to sanction Piedmont's Italian acquisitions in exchange for Nice and Savoy.
 France annexed the provinces by the provisions of the Treaty of Turin, signed on 24 March 1860.
 There followed a deeply flawed plebiscite in Nice on 15 and 16 April and in Savoy on 22 and 23 April, in which "apparently and without any doubt" the vast majority of the inhabitants of the two territories voted to approve the treaty and join France.
 France took formal possession of Nice and Savoy on 12 June 1860.
-The vote was, however, deeply influenced by the previous agreement between the Savoy-Piedmontese authorities and France, even making the Savoy authorities an active part in promoting a favorable result for France: many Niçards were excluded, for various reasons, from the electoral lists, while there were enrolled many French specially transferred, and the operations took place under the control of the French authorities and with the presence in the city of French troops.
+The vote was deeply influenced by the previous agreement between the Savoy-Piedmontese authorities and France, even making the Savoy authorities an active part in promoting a favorable result for France; for various reasons, many Niçards were excluded from the electoral lists, while there were enrolled many French specially transferred, and the operations took place under the control of the French authorities and with the presence in the city of French troops.
 Anywhere the voting took place freely, the results did not give rise to doubts: for example, 119 sailors from Nice, stationed on the Savoyard ships in the various ports, who could vote freely, expressed themselves as follows: 114 to remain in Italy and 5 to pass to France.
 This event caused the Niçard exodus, or the emigration of a quarter of the Niçard Italians to Italy, and the Niçard Vespers.

 By the treaty of 24 March 1860, it was agreed between France and Sardinia that Savoy and Nice, after the population had been consulted, should be ceded to France, and that Tuscany and the Romagna should also, after a similar consultation, be annexed to Sardinia.
-By the terms of the treaty the annexation of these respective territories was made no less advantageous to Victor Emmanuel than to Napoleon.
-With Austria vindictive and powerful, and in a threatening strategic position; with the pope outraged and desperate, and in control of an army which attached to itself a large share of the fanaticism of Europe, there was no hope for struggling Italy but in a firmer alliance with France.
+By the terms of the treaty the annexation of these respective territories was made no less advantageous to Victor Emmanuel II than to Napoleon.
+With Austria vindictive and powerful, and in a threatening strategic position; with Pope Pius IX outraged and desperate, and in control of an army which attached to itself a large share of the fanaticism of Europe, there was no hope for struggling Italy but in a firmer alliance with France.
 In this fact alone is to be found an explanation of the willingness of the Sardinian government to part with so considerable a portion of its territory.
-Reasons enough existed why the king and emperor were equally anxious that the people should vote for annexation.
+Reasons enough existed why the King and Emperor were equally anxious that the people should vote for annexation.